 The focus of this activity is on sensor nodes with energy-scavenging features.
 Several technologies have been proposed in the past years how, e.g., solar, thermal, kinetic or vibrational energy may be extracted from a node's physical environment.
 Solar energy is certainly one of the most obvious and promising energy sources.
 Clearly, one may just use solar energy to recharge a primary energy source, like e.g. a battery.
 Like that, the point in time when the system runs out of energy is simply postponed.
 If, however, one strives for perpetual operation, common power management techniques have to be reconceived.
 In addition to perform classical power saving techniques, the sensor node has to adapt to the stochastic nature of the solar energy.
 Goal of this adaptation is to maximize the utility of the application in a long-term perspective.
-The resulting mode of operation is sometimes also called energy neutral operation: The performance of the application is not predetermined a priori, but adjusted in a best effort manner during runtime and ultimately dictated by the power source.
+The resulting mode of operation is not predetermined a priori, but adjusted in a best effort manner during runtime and ultimately dictated by the power source.